fabrizio2210/Docker_Volume_Synchronizator/README.md

 where you want keep synchronized some volume across the Swarm cluster.
 For example, if you want ensure a simple high availability.

-The files are synchronized with 3 seconds.
+The files are synchronized within 3 seconds.

 ## Components
 It is composed by Lsync and Csync2.